-Click: registration After completing the registration, we will send you information to mail your soil sample to the lab for testing.
+Click: registration After completing the registration, we will send you information to mail your soil sample to the lab for testing or you can drop it in our drop box located outside our front door.
 We will receive your results in approximately 10 business days and contact you on your next steps to maximize your growing space.

 Why Do We Test Soil?